dongliang3571/CS-notes/README.md

 # CS-notes

+###

+Difference between HTTP and Socket Connection

+HTTP Connection

+HTTP connection is a protocol that runs on a socket.
+HTTP connection is a higher-level abstraction of a network connection.
+With HTTP connection the implementation takes care of all these higher-level details and simply send HTTP request (some header information) and receive HTTP response from the server.

+Socket Connection

+Socket is used to transport data between systems.
+It simply connects two systems together, an IP address is the address of the machine over an IP based network.
+With socket connection you can design your own protocol for network connection between two systems.
+With Socket connection you need to take care of all the lower-level details of a TCP/IP connection.

 ### Virtual memory

 Virtual memory is a layer of abstraction provided to each process.
 The computer has, say, 2GB of physical RAM, addressed from 0 to 2G.
 A process might see an address space of 4GB, which it has entirely to itself.
 The mapping from virtual addresses to physical addresses is handled by a memory management unit, which is managed by the operating system.
 Typically this is done in 4KB "pages".